 MN: Do you feel Massacre at Bitter Wash has improved as a result?

-KG: I must confess that it surprised me when folks at the NYC Pitch and Shop fastened on Thomas Edison's dark side as the most interesting aspect of
+KG: I must confess that it surprised me when folks at the New York Pitch Conference fastened on Thomas Edison's dark side as the most interesting aspect of

 the novel.
 For me it was the beautiful movie stars interacting, the shaky relationship between the young married couple, and the violent